 Stoke City have struggled in the Championship since being relegated in 2018 following a 10 year stint in the Premier League.
 At the time of writing they are bottom of the league and managerless, but they do have a bright spark for the future in the form of 17-year-old defender, Nathan Collins.

-The Irishman is a central defender and stands at 6ft 4 inches tall – a perfect size for physical battles.
+The Irishman is a central defender and stands at 6ft 4 inches tall.
 His starting overall might be a 63 in FIFA 20, but not every player will know that this talent can develop into an impressive 84 rating.

 His contract with Stoke runs until 2024, so you might have to pay a slight premium for his services, but with a potential 21 overall growth, surely he's got to be one your scouts are looking at.